lukeramljak/charsibot.py/README.md

 # charsibot.py
 A basic Discord bot built with [Pycord](https://pycord.dev/).
-This bot is tailored to a specific Discord server, and is not plug and play.
+This bot is specifically designed for a personal project and tailored to a specific Discord server.
+As a result, it may not be suitable for general use or easily adaptable to other servers.

+Feel free to explore the codebase, but please keep in mind that it is primarily maintained for personal use.

 ## Prerequisites
 Before running the bot, make sure you have the following installed: